Endoscopy is a way of looking inside the body. Endoscopy is often done with a tube put into the body that the doctor can use to look inside.

 - The radio transmitter sends the photos to a recorder the person wears on their waist or shoulder.

 - A technician downloads the photos from the recorder to a computer, and the doctor looks at them.

-- The camera comes out and is flushed down the toilet safely.
+- The camera comes out with a bowel movement and is flushed down the toilet safely.

 How the Test is Performed

 This test can be started in the doctor's office.